-Between 4-8 gate judges (with control section gate judges being provided radios connected with the Finish Referee and the rest of the Jury) on a Snowboard Cross is necessary.
+Between 4-8 gate judges (with control section gate judges being provided radios connected with the Finish Referee and the rest of the Jury) are necessary.
 Control section gate judges must be familiar with the rules (Inspection, Training, Gate-DSQ's, Contact etc.).